Bidur Bahadur Shah

-Bidur Bahadur Shah (विदुरबहादुर शाह; better known as Bidur Shah) was a Nepalese noble who served as Chautaria under the reign of Rana Bahadur Shah.
+Bidur Bahadur Shah (विदुरबहादुर शाह; better known as Bidur Shah; died 1806) was a Nepalese noble who served as Chautaria under the reign of Rana Bahadur Shah.

 Biography

 Bidur Bahadur Shah was born at Hanuman Dhoka to King Pratap Singh Shah and Maiju Rani Maneshvari Devi.
 His mother was from a Newar family and the concubine of the king.

 Shah was promoted to Chautaria by Rana Bahadur Shah with his brother Sher Bahadur Shah.